RobertDunbar/ruby-chess/README.md

 For the rules of chess please check out [The Rules of Chess.](https://www.chessvariants.com/d.chess/chess.html) Command line chess game, with single player functionality (playing against simple AI computer that randomly selects a valid move).
 Full game save and load functionality.
-Game status saved in JSON format.
+Game status saved in YAML format.

 ## To run
 * Clone repo to local machine